 She noticed the Emotional’s at the back, smiling, relaxing, lounging and gently flowing.
 There were no crashes, there was no loud screaming or drama and there was very little, if any mayhem at the back part of the river.

 The Sacral boats were actually busy doing the things that they love, which would often include large art installations, music being played or some focused intently on their creative project.
 They didn’t have crashes either, they were way too busy doing what they love and moving ahead gently on the River of Life.

 She also noticed that nobody was tied to anyone’s boat.
 Every boat in the gentle, calm part of the stream was flowing along independently and enjoying interacting with each other from their own boats.
 Yet, in their interaction they would naturally go back into what they were doing as if they were never interrupted.
 That was extraordinarily different from the rest of the stream.

 Yolanda sat on the rock for a few minutes longer just in case she found any more golden nuggets on how to get into the calm, gentle part of the stream.

 Suddenly, she realized something else different about this special group of boats.
-None of the people in the boats in this part of the stream were in the drivers seat.
+None of the people in their boats were in the drivers seat.
 Every single one of the people in this part of the stream were in the back of their boats doing what they love.
 You could tell that they were doing what they loved because they were smiling and peaceful.
 They also laughed a lot with a natural sense of joy.

-EVERYONE in the River of Life was driving their own boats.
-No one was sitting in the back doing what they loved and allowing the River of Life to carry them gently down the stream.
+In the mainstream part of the River of Life, everyone was driving their own boats.
+No one was sitting in the back doing what they loved nor allowing the River of Life to carry them gently down the stream.

 “I’ve got a GREAT story!” she joyfully said out loud to herself as she untied her boat and entered back into the River of Life.
 This time she went to the back of the boat to write, surrendering her steering wheel to the River of Life.